emeraldsanto/lunch-n-learns/advanced-typescript/content/function-overloading.md

 JavaScript (and therefore TypeScript) does not support proper function overloading as can be seen in other languages such as C# and Java.
 We can instead use multiple declarations, but only one implementation, to achieve the same effect.

+This is being improved with the release of TypeScript 4.3 beta (May 2021) which introduces the `overload` keyword to more easily distinguish between normal and overloaded functions.

 <!-- Section 3 -->
 ##### The classic approach